Do king tides offer a glimpse into the future?

 Scientists, including Kopp, have studied how the world’s oceans have risen significantly in recent decades, and at a far faster pace than in preceding centuries, as the planet has warmed to record levels.

 Researchers have said they expect sea level rises in our region to continue to outpace other parts of the world.
-And a report earlier this year said the impact of climate change on Boston will be far more calamitous than previous studies have suggested.
+And a report in 2016 said the impact of climate change on Boston will be far more calamitous than previous studies have suggested.

 Scientists say that harmful greenhouse gas emissions by humans have fueled the rising temperatures and sea level rise.